-If you are building a WordPress website that hosts a portfolio with large image files or a video hosting site with single media file size running into GBs, then you might face a roadblock of not being able to upload media files larger than 25MB (in most cases).
+If you are building a WordPress website that hosts a portfolio with large image files or a video hosting site with a single media file size running into GBs, then you might face a roadblock of not being able to upload media files larger than 25MB (in most cases).

 If your web server is using Apache and PHP is set as an Apache module, then you can add a few lines of code in your WordPress .htaccess file to increase the max upload size in WordPress.

 To access your .htaccess file, connect to your server via FTP client and navigate to the folder where WordPress is installed.
-Open up .htaccess file in a code editor or Notepad and add the following lines.
+To connect your server via FTP Client like FileZilla, you need the following values:

 This will define the max upload size in Megabytes.
 Replace the numbers as per your requirement.
 The max execution time and max input time are in seconds.
 The execution time defines the limit of time spent on a single script.
 Choose a number that is suitable for your site.